puppetlabs/puppet/docs/acceptance_tests.md

   + GIT_SERVER should be the IP address of the host (i.e. your machine) in the vagrant private network created for the test box.
     This is derived from the test box's ip by replacing the last octet with 1.
     For our example above, the host IP is 192.168.80.1
-  + FORK should be the path to a 'puppet.git' directory that points to the repo.
+  + FORK should be the path to a 'puppetlabs-puppet.git' directory that points to the repo.
     In our case, this is the path to the symlink we created before, which is inside your puppet repo checkout, so FORK should just be the name of your checkout.
     We'll assume that the name is `puppet`.